Photo: Jodie Owen

 Classification: Nongame species

-Range: Abundant (blue)
+Range: Abundant (green)

 The Fowler's toad is highly variable in color and pattern.
 It may be brown, tan, gray, olive, greenish or reddish.
 It is often boldly spotted, and is more likely to have a greenish tint than any of the other three toad species found in North Carolina - the American toad, the southern toad and the oak toad.
 Fowler's toads usually haave a pale stripe running down the middle of the back.
 They look a lot like American toads but have less pronounced cranial crests that are flush with the paratoid glands.
 They also have smaller warts on the lower leg section, three or four large warts within each dark spot on the back, and often a single dark spot on an otherwise whitish chest.
 Males are smaller than females and have dark throats.